Projects

 AHB–APB Bridge with Self-Checking Verification

-- Designed a parameterizable AHB-Lite to APB bridge with FSM-based control supporting single and burst read/write transactions
+- Designed a parameterizable AHB-Lite to APB bridge with FSM-based control supporting single & burst read/write transactions

-- Implemented address and data latching, write buffering, read response handling, and burst sequencing for pipelined and non-pipelined accesses
+- Implemented address/data latching, write buffering, read return, and burst sequencing, handling pipelined and non-pipelined accesses

-- Developed a self-checking SystemVerilog testbench with macro-controlled test modes (single/burst read/write) and assertion-based data validation
+- Built a self-checking SV testbench with macro-controlled test modes (single/burst R/W) and assertion-based data validation

-- Verified protocol correctness across all transaction types; additionally designed and verified standalone I2C, SPI, and UART peripheral controllers
+- Verified protocol correctness across all transaction types; additionally designed & verified standalone (I2C/SPI/UART) peripheral controllers

 CMOS Bandgap Reference Simulation